TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Experimental Details

 To comprehensively evaluate the generalization and effectiveness of our proposed attack, we select three representative reasoning VLA models with diverse architectures, CoT mechanisms, and action decoding paradigms.
-Specifically, we focus on how these models formulate their intermediate reasoning steps and how they decode the final physical actions (i.e., discrete tokenization vs. continuous regression).
-The detailed configurations of the evaluated models are as follows:

-\begin{itemize} \item \textbf{MolmoACT}~\citep{lee2025molmoact}: MolmoACT is an \textit{integrated} reasoning VLA model.
+Specifically, we focus on how these models formulate their intermediate reasoning steps and how they decode the final physical actions (\textit{i.e.}, discrete tokenization vs. continuous regression).
+The detailed configurations of the evaluated models are as follows: \begin{itemize} \item \textbf{MolmoAct}~\citep{lee2025molmoact}: MolmoAct is an \textit{integrated} reasoning VLA model.
 Built upon the Molmo, a pre-trained Vision-Language Model (VLM), it autoregressively generates depth perception tokens and visual reasoning trace tokens.
 Subsequent to this spatial CoT reasoning phase, it employs a \textit{discrete} action decoding mechanism, quantizing actions into discrete bins and predicting them as low-level tokens.
-In implementing the proposed attack, we exclusively hijack the generation of visual reasoning trace tokens.
+In implementing the proposed attack, we exclusively hijack the generation of visual reasoning trace.
 This targeted strategy is motivated by the fact that depth perception tokens capture task-agnostic features, whereas visual reasoning trace tokens explicitly encode task-specific intentions.

-\item \textbf{GraspVLA}~\citep{deng2025graspvla}: GraspVLA is an integrated VLA model designed for open-vocabulary grasping in continuous action spaces.
+\item \textbf{GraspVLA}~\citep{deng2025graspvla}: GraspVLA is an \textit{integrated} reasoning VLA model designed for open-vocabulary grasping in continuous action spaces.
 Its architecture comprises an autoregressive vision-language backbone with a flow-matching action expert.
 Specifically, given a language instruction and images from both the front view and side view, the model first predicts 2D target bounding boxes and then generates a grasp pose via the VLM's autoregressive decoding.
 Subsequently, the original input and CoT tokens condition the generation of the action chunk through a cross-attention mechanism.
 This design establishes GraspVLA as a representative integrated reasoning model characterized by object-centric CoT and continuous action regression.
 For the proposed attack, we isolate and hijack only the 2D bounding box tokens, motivated by the practical ease of acquiring bounding box information.